Marcoral/VersatiaJava-API/README.md

 **VersatiaCore introduces three new events:**

-`VersatiaCommandHandlerChangedEvent` - Called when command overrides another, with lower n genea is alo tiin an tediu processto prioroadedEvent` - Called when module gets loaded.
+`VersatiaCommandHandlerChangedEvent` - Called when command overrides another, with lower priority.

-`VersatiaModuleReloadedEvent` - Called when module (or one of its submodules) gets reloaded.
+`VersatiaModuleLoadedEvent` - Called when module gets loaded `VersatiaModuleReloadedEvent` - Called when module (or one of its submodules) gets reloaded.